GReAT: A Graph Regularized Adversarial Training Method: Background and Related Works

 In graph-based semi-supervised learning, label propagation is often used to classify nodes in a graph when only a few nodes have been labeled.
 This method starts with the labeled nodes and propagates their labels to their neighbors.
 The labels are then iteratively propagated repeatedly until the mapping function converges and the entire graph is labeled.
 As shown in~\cite{yang_revisiting_2016}, the loss function of the graph-based semi-supervised learning can be represented as:

 where the first term represents the standard supervised loss while the second term represents the penalty of the neighborhood loss.
-Note that $w_{ij}$ represents the similarity between different instances and $\lambda$ controls the contribution of neighborhood regularization.
+Note that $w_{ij}$ represents the similarity between different instances, and $\lambda$ controls the contribution of neighborhood regularization.
 When $\lambda=0$, the loss term becomes the standard supervised loss.
-The penalty amount depends on the similarity between instance $\boldsymbol{x_i}$ and its neighbors.
-Also, $h$ represents a lookup table that contains all samples and similarity weights.
+The amount of penalty depends on the similarity between the instance $\boldsymbol{x_i}$ and its neighbors.
+In addition, $h$ represents a lookup table that contains all samples and similarity weights.
 It can be obtained with a closed-form solution, according to~\cite{zhou_learning_2004}.

-\cite{weston_deep_2012} proposed embedding samples instead of using lookup tables by extending the regularization term in the Eq.~\ref{eq:graphSSL}.
+The authors of \cite{weston_deep_2012} proposed embedding samples instead of using lookup tables by extending the regularization term in Eq.~\ref{eq:graphSSL}.
 The regularization term becomes $ \lambda\sum_{i,j}\alpha_{i,j}\lVert g_{\theta}(x_i)-g_{\theta}(x_j) \rVert^2$, where $g_{\theta}(\cdot)$ indicates the embedding of samples generated by a neural network.
 Transforming the regularization term by transitioning from $f$ to $g$ leverages stronger constraints on the neural network, according to~\cite{yang_revisiting_2016}.

 Here, we extend Eq.~\ref{eq:graphSSL} by replacing the lookup table term with the embedding term in the regularization component and defining a general neighbor similarity metric.
-This approach yields
+This approach yields Eq.~\ref{eq:graphSSL2} as

-In the Eq. \ref{eq:graphSSL2}, \textsf{N} represents the neighbors of a given sample $\boldsymbol{x_i}$, $\boldsymbol{w_i}$ represents the edge weight between sample $\boldsymbol{x_i}$ and its neighbors, and D represents the distance metric between embeddings.
+In the Eq. \ref{eq:graphSSL2}, \textsf{N} represents the neighbors of a given sample $\boldsymbol{x_i}$, $\boldsymbol{w_i}$ represents the edge weight between the sample $\boldsymbol{x_i}$ and its neighbors, and D represents the distance metric between embeddings.